APCSJava/SocketGames/README.md

 org.asl.socketserver which contains the server and necessary supporting classes org.asl.socketserver.games which contains game source code or class files

-Game classes written for this project should abide by the following four constraints:
+Game classes written for this project should abide by the following four guidelines:
 * provide a default constructor (to permit no-arg instantiation inside a thread)
 * implement the Servable interface (thread life is bounded by Servable.serve())
 * extend AbstractGame (to enable setting/retrieving best score data)